 That actually happened with three ETNs sponsored by Lehman Brothers, when that firm filed for bankruptcy in 2008.

 Furthermore, because ETNs are debt, they have a maturity date-usually about 30 years after the issuing date-when the note's principal is then paid out to investors.
 Some ETNs can also be called in by their issuer before the maturity date.

 Usually ETNs trade at fair prices, i.e. close to their intrinsic values.
 But at times certain ETNs' prices deviate from their NAVs and they can trade at a premium or discount to their NAVs.
 If you buy an ETN when it is trading at a premium, you can incur losses if you sell after the premium crashes.

-The popular oil ETN iPath S&P GSCI Crude Oil Total Return Index ETN(OIL ) was trading at almost 50% premium over its NAV for some time earlier this year.
+The popular oil ETN iPath S&P GSCI Crude Oil Total Return Index ETN ( OIL ) was trading at almost 50% premium over its NAV for some time last year.
 In fact, Barclays had issued a notification warning investors about ETN premiums.
 As expected, the premium plunged after some time, making investors vulnerable to unexpected losses.

 Are there any benefits associated with the ETF structure?

 One of the most important benefits is the elimination of tracking error because an ETN doesn't actually hold securities in an index.
 Instead, an ETN promises to match the return of a particular benchmark index.